Cognitive and Sensorimotor Mechanisms of Autism Spectrum Disorder (ASD)

 1) Be capable of understanding and cooperating with testing;

-2) Be free of seizure disorder and depression;
+2) Be free of seizure disorder unless there is an identifiable genetic cause for their ASD;

 3) Be in good medical health;